-Season permits are available at all tackle shops throughout Glasgow.
-Currently the cost is £50 per season for existing members with concessions for people who are disabled or pensioners (£40).
-For new members the permit is £70 – this was voted for and agreed upon at the 2013 AGM.
+Season permits are available at Glasgow Angling Centre, and online through www.fishkelvin.com.
+Currently the cost is £55 per season for existing members with concessions for people who are disabled or pensioners (£45).
+For new members the permit is £75 (concession £65) – this was voted for and agreed upon at the 2020 AGM.

-Under 16s can fish for free as long as they are with their legal guardian who has a permit.
-Any under 16 (who does not have a legal guardian who fishes) can buy a permit for free – just fill out this form and send it to us.
+Under 18s can fish for free as long as they are with an adult member who has a permit.
+Any under 18 (who wants to fish without an accompanying member) can obtain a permit for free – just fill out this form and send it to us.

 All concessionary tickets require some form of documentary proof to be shown at time of purchase. – for example, a concessionary travel card.

-There are two ways to get your hands on a permit.
+There are several ways to get your hands on a full permit.